gabrielelana/vim-markdown/README.md

     $ cd ~/.vim/bundle
     $ git clone https://github.com/gabrielelana/vim-markdown.git

-If you are not using any package manager, download the [tarball](https://github.com/gabrielelana/vim-markdown/archive/master.tar.gz) and do this:
+If you are not using a package manager, download the [tarball](https://github.com/gabrielelana/vim-markdown/archive/master.tar.gz) and do this:

     $ cp vim-markdown-master.tar.gz ~/.vim
     $ cd ~/.vim